danielaparker/jsoncons/README.md

 ### Pull parser example

-A typical pull parser application will repeatedly process the `current()` event and call `next()` to advance to the next event, until `done()` returns `true`.
+A typical pull parsing application will repeatedly process the `current()` event and call `next()` to advance to the next event, until `done()` returns `true`.